The Unique Taste Of Boursin Cheese: A Review

 Characteristics Values

-Flavours Garlic, fine herbs, black pepper, truffle, basil and chive, caramelized onion and herbs, fig and balsamic
+Flavours Original garlic and fine herbs, cracked black pepper, shallot and chive, basil and chive, caramelized onion and herbs, fig and balsamic, black truffle and sea salt

 cycheese